Georges Sébastian

-Georges Sébastian (Budapest, August 17, 1903; April 12, 1989, La Hauteville) was a French conductor of Hungarian birth, particularly associated with Wagner and the post-romantic repertory (Bruckner, Mahler, Richard Strauss).
+Georges Sébastian (August 17, 1903 – April 12, 1989) was a French conductor of Hungarian birth, particularly associated with Wagner and the post-romantic repertory (Bruckner, Mahler, Richard Strauss).
+He was born in Budapest and died in La Hauteville.

 Born György Sebestyén, he studied first the piano and violin in his native Budapest, before turning to composition.
 He then worked with Leo Weiner, Zoltán Kodály and Béla Bartók.
 In 1921, he was engaged as répétiteur at the Munich State Opera, where he worked with Bruno Walter and became his assistant conductor the following year.

 He then spent one season from 1923–24 as assistant conductor at the Metropolitan Opera in New York, where he was heard as pianist.
 Upon his return in Europe, he conducted at the opera houses of Hamburg and Leipzig, before becoming first conductor at the Städtische Oper Berlin (1927–30).
 He then became musical director of the Moscow Radio and Philharmonic Orchestra (1931–37).
 In 1935, he conducted there the first performance of the original version of Moussorgsky's opera, Boris Godunov.